team-tenacious/vertex/README.md

 # vertex
-Clustered pubsub using hash-ring to distribute load
+Clustered pubsub using hash-ring to distribute load and redis to store subscriptions

 # premise